-In consultation with key stakeholders, the ETP 'Food for Life' has developed a pre-competitive research and innovation strategy composed of a targeted set of action items that will serve to holistically address European food system challenges that threaten the competitiveness of the sector.
+n consultation with key stakeholders, the ETP 'Food for Life' has developed a pre-competitive research and innovation strategy composed of a targeted set of action items that will serve to holistically address European food system challenges that threaten the competitiveness of the sector.

-Using a comprehensive consultation process, the ETP will subsequently generate an Implementation Action Plan to suggest measures, resource allocations and timelines, ensure proper execution of the plan and verify that its implementation creates a sustainable, healthy, safe and high quality food supply by use of new food manufacturing approaches which, in turn, will create new employment opportunities.
+Using a comprehensive consultation process, the ETP has generated an Implementation Action Plan (IAP) in 2018\ to suggest measures, resource allocations and timelines, ensure proper execution of the plan and verify that its implementation creates a sustainable, healthy, safe and high-quality food supply by use of new food manufacturing approaches which, in turn, will create new employment opportunities.
+The IAP is kept up to date as new developments require new actions (e.g., on packaging materials in the context of reducing plastic waste).
 Focusing on the needs and wants of tomorrows' consumer, it will actively engage with consumers to address malnutrition and the rise in non-communicable diseases, and enhance appreciation of, and trust in, the European food supply.